CARE OF NEWBORN BABIES

 12. If the baby develops a cold or ear infection, if possible do not use medical drugs such as Tylenol or antibiotics.
 For infections, Limcomin, colloidal silver, Echinacea and other natural treatments are much gentler and less toxic.
-Rashes require a nutritional balancing program and usually respond well and easily.
+Rashes require a development program and usually respond well and easily.

 14. For constipation, mix a little Epsom salts in water and feed to the baby in a syringe or a baby bottle.

 15. for breast feeding problems of all kinds, do not give up.
 Call La Leche League International.